deta/space-docs/src/content/docs/use/space-apps/domains.md

 The actual `subdomain` your app will get is based on an alias given to the app by its developer, plus a random suffix: `<alias>-<suffix>`.
 For instance, if the alias of the app you install is `parallel-futures`, your copy may be assigned something like: `parallel-futures-h78bhas.deta.app`.

-To view an app's Built In Domain, click the menu (`...`) from the App's Tile on your Canvas and open Settings.
+To view an app's Built In Domain, click the menu (`...`) from the App's Tile on your Horizon and open Settings.
 Then navigate to the Domains tab.
 You'll see the Built In Domain at the top, labeled with “Built In Domain”.

 <div style="display:flex; justify-content: center;"><img style="border-radius: 5px; width: 90%; max-width:500px;" src="/docs_assets/use/domains-1.png"/></div>